Malhar1912/Malhar1912/README.md

 ---

 ## III.
-FORMAL METHODS — *in which undecidability is confronted directly*
+FORMAL METHODS — *built a SAT solver and a paradox visualiser in the same month.
+I am not okay but the code is.*

 ---